RksmITIM/Logion/README.md

 We provide the base model, along with several specialized models which we explain below, on Dropbox (as they are too large to store here).
 We also provide code (the "beam search") designed to perform inference on gaps of more than one token, along with the training code which one can use to fine-tune the models, provided they have the recommended hardware specifications.

-While beam search and stochastic gradient descent have been well-explored in the literature, corruption detection is a significantly more complicated task, and to our knowledge, the algorithm we use is explained neither in existing literature nor in the body of the paper.
+While beam search and stochastic gradient descent have been well-explored in the literature, corruption detection is a significantly more complicated task, and to our knowledge, the algorithm we implement is explained neither in existing literature nor in the body of the paper.
 For this reason, we do not include the code here, but can provide it upon request.

 ## System requirements